jh71283/node-red-contrib-indigo/README.md

 - Username : (Optionally) Specify the username to authenticate
 - Password : (Optionally) Specify the password to authenticate

-##### - openhab2-in
+##### - indigo-in

-Listens to state changes of a selected openHAB Item.
+Listens to state changes of a selected Indigo Item.

 *Configuration:*
 - Name : Optionally specify a name
-- Controller : Select the openHAB controller
+- Controller : Select the Indigo controller
 - Item : Select the Item to monitor

 *Messages injected in NodeRED flows (2 channels):*